ConnorSiXiong/meme_generator/README.md

 # Meme Generator

-The goal of this project is to build a "meme generator".
+This is a "meme generator".

 A multimedia application to dynamically generate memes, including an image with an overlaid quote.
-It’s not that simple though!
-Your content team spent countless hours writing quotes in a variety of filetypes.
-You could manually copy and paste these quotes into one standard format.

 # Installation

 Install the libraries via ```pip install -r requirements.txt```